fsprojects/Paket/docs/content/template-files.md

 If the source part refers to a file then it is copied into the target directory.
 If it refers to a directory, the contents of the directory will be copied into the target folder.
-If you omit the target folder, then the source is copied into the `lib` fodler of the package.
+If you omit the target folder, then the source is copied into the `lib` folder of the package.

 There is currently no support for wild cards, exclusion filters or renaming during copying.